ziollek/FinancialUtils/README.md

 2. Install composer: php -r "eval('?>'.file_get_contents('https://getcomposer.org/installer'));"
 3. Install dependencies: ./composer.phar install
-4. Lib will be installed to vendor/publib/FinancialUtils/, your sources should be inside src/ and using naming convention PSR-0
+4. Lib will be installed to vendor/publib/FinancialUtils/, your sources should be inside src/ and you should use PSR-0 naming class convention